wdclem/libft/README.md

 # Libft

-HIVE helsinki school projecte inviting to recreate various standard C library functions, as well as extra other fucntion might be useful.
+HIVE helsinki school project inviting to recreate various standard C library functions, as well as extra other fucntion might be useful.
 Or not.

 #Compiling